itom-project/itom-project.github.io/mainsite_hidden/source_plugins/plugins/algorithms/pclTools.rst

 * itom setup 3.2.1: This plugin has been compiled using the PCL 1.8.0
 * itom setup 4.0.0: This plugin has been compiled using the PCL 1.8.0
 * itom setup 4.1.0: This plugin has been compiled using the PCL 1.8.0
+* itom setup 4.1.0: This plugin has been compiled using the PCL 1.8.0
+* itom setup 4.3.0: This plugin has been compiled using the PCL 1.12.0